Florida, Texas escalate flights, buses to move migrants - NewsBreak

 Florida Democratic gubernatorial nominee Charlie Crist said DeSantis is treating the migrants inhumanely.
 “It’s amazing to me what he’s willing to do for sheer political gain,” Crist said.

-Talia Inlender, deputy director of UCLA’s Center for Immigration Law and Policy, said the flights to Martha's Vineyard appear to violate Florida law that they be limited to “unauthorized aliens.”

-“These folks are not unauthorized,” she said.
-“They aren’t flying under the radar in any way.”

-Associated Press writers Steve LeBlanc in Boston, Seung Min Kim in Washington, Brendan Farrington in Tallahassee, Florida, Gisela Salomon in Miami, Anita Snow in Phoenix and Paul Weber in Austin, Texas, contributed.
+Associated Press writers Steve LeBlanc in Boston, Brendan Farrington in Tallahassee, Florida, Anita Snow in Phoenix and Paul Weber in Austin, Texas, contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.